-Near threshold examples of plastics in fulmar stomachs in 2017.
-Fulmar NET-2017-018 contained a single industrial granule and 11 user plastic items, with a combined mass of 0.1174g, so slightly above the EcoQO threshold.
-The stomach of fulmar NET-2017-024 contained 28 user plastic particles, weighing 0.0954 gram, so just under the 0.1g threshold.
+Photo 4 Near threshold examples of plastics in fulmar stomachs in 2018.

+Fulmar NET-2018-002 had a partly scavenged stomach (and is thus not included in calculations), but still had 3 plastic particles (2 industrial granules and a fragment) weighing 0.1313 gram, so slightly above the threshold.
+The stomach of fulmar NET-2018-006 contained 13 user plastic particles, notably parts of a plastic bag, weighing 0.0781 gram, so under the 0.1g threshold.
 The long-term EcoQO target implies that no more than 10% or less of the birds may contain the amount of plastic or more as on the left photo.
 However, up to 90% of birds is still allowed to have a quantity of plastics as on the right photograph.